yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **6.1 Definition**

-binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child
+Binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
+Also, there are many special subtopics as well:

+1. **Binary Search Tree**:

+    A node based binary tree with the following properties:

+    1. The left subtree of a node should only contains node with keys smaller than the node's key
+    2. The right subtree of a node should only contains nide with keys greater than the node's key
+    3. The left and right subtree each must also be a binary search tree
+    4. Some rare cases the right index doen't need to be len(arr)-1

 ### **6.2 How to identify**

 tree data structure in which each node has at most two children

-### **6.3 common tricks in Binary search**
+### **6.3 Common tricks in Binary search**

 1. Notice on the order. pre-order, in-order, and post-order use dfs while level order use bfs
 2. Almost all questions can do on iterative and recursive methods